 Completes the Mentor Teacher Assessment Recommendation form on the final day of the Professional Experience block.
 The completed form should NOT be shown to the preservice teacher as it is a recommendation rather than the preservice teacher's final overall grade, which will be determined at a later date by the Tabor Teaching Assessment Review Panel.
 This recommended assessment is reflected on a continuum and is based on the Form RT2.
 Must tally attendance days with the preservice teacher before the preservice teacher leaves the school on the last day of the teaching block.
 DEPARTMENT FOR EDUCATION SCHOOL: Arrange with the School Finance Officer for payment through the Department for Education online claims system.
-NON-DEPARTMENT FOR EDUCATION SCHOOL: Ensures relevant claim forms or Invoices are submitted to the School Finance Officer or directly to Tabor (with a Statement by Supplier form) at completion of the Professional Experience.
+NON-DEPARTMENT FOR EDUCATION SCHOOL: Ensures relevant claim forms or Invoices are submitted to the School Finance Officer or directly to Tabor (with a Statement by Supplier form) at the completion of the Professional Experience.
 Schoo ol Coordinator: Oversees the preservice teacher's program within the school.
 DEPARTMENT FOR EDUCATION SCHOOL: Arrange with the School Finance Officer for payment through the Department for Education online claims system.
 Ensures relevant Invoice is then submitted to Tabor.
-NON-DEPARTMENT FOR EDUCATION SCHOOL: Ensures relevant claim forms or Invoices are submitted to the School Finance Officer or directly to Tabor (with a Statement by Supplier form) at completion of the Professional Experience.
+NON-DEPARTMENT FOR EDUCATION SCHOOL: Ensures relevant claim forms or Invoices are submitted to the School Finance Officer or directly to Tabor (with a Statement by Supplier form) at the completion of the Professional Experience.
 Taboı Liaison: Observes preservice teacher's lesson and gives oral and written feedback at least twice.
 Encourages ongoing critical reflection on teaching and learning processes.
 Facilitate Round-Table Meetings.
 Remind the mentor teacher to submit the Mentor Teacher Assessment Recommendation form on the final day of the Professional Experience.
-Completes Tabor Liaison Assessment Recommendation form and Claim Form and forward to Tabor within seven days of completion of the Professional Experience.
+Complete the Tabor Liaison Assessment Recommendation form and Claim Form and forward them to Tabor within seven days of completion of the Professional Experience.
+2.3.3 Rural and Remote Placements Taboı Online Liaison: Tabor supports Professional Experience placements in rural and remote locations by consultation.
+Tabor will provide an online Liaison who will contact the preservice teacher and be available by email and via Zoom as required.
+The liaison will track the preservice teacher progress, monitor completion, and seek opportunities to observe within technological constraints and follow school policies using live video.
+The liaison will facilitate Round-Table meetings remotely during the placement.
+Asses sment: All placement assessment tasks are to be completed.
+Some variations in placement dates may be required due to access constraints when travelling to a remote or rural location.